1. After ordering how long until I receive my vinegar or oil? Due to the preparation of Artisian process, processing time may take up to 7 - 10 days.

 5. Where did the olive originate?
 The olive was native to Asia Minor and spread from Iran, Syria and Palestine to the rest of the Mediterranean basin 6,000 years ago.
 It is among the oldest known cultivated trees in the world - being grown before the written language was invented.
 It was being grown on Crete by 3,000 BC and may have been the source of the wealth of the Minoan kingdom.
 The Phoenicians spread the olive to the Mediterranean shores of Africa and Southern Europe.
 Olives have been found in Egyptian tombs from 2,000 years BC.
 The olive culture was spread to the early Greeks then Romans.
 As the Romans extended their domain they brought the olive with them.

 6. I am looking for a specific kind of product on your website but can't find it can you assist?
 Yes, feel free to contact customer service

 7. How often will a new olive /vinegar be released?
-Monthly.
-We will premier new items monthly based on the freshest ingredients in season
+Seasonally, We will premier new items based on the freshest ingredients in season

 8. Will you have an honor club?
 Not at this time however, we will offer monthly subscription boxes